Rocco Underwood: College career

 Underwood redshirted as a freshman at Florida in 2021, appearing only in their 2021 Gasparilla Bowl game against UCF.
 In 2022, he appeared in 13 games, recording one tackle and one fumble recovery.
 The following year, he played in all 12 games and made a total of one tackle.
 As a junior in 2024, Underwood played in 11 of 12 regular season games and tallied three tackles and a fumble recovery, being named second-team All-Southeastern Conference (SEC) and the Patrick Mannelly Award winner as the best long snapper in college football.

+Professional career

+After going unselected in the 2026 NFL draft, Underwood signed with the Philadelphia Eagles as an undrafted free agent.